 Tip 6 – Centralize your information and documents.

-One of the worst ways to waste your time is to search for documents and files in your mail, in your PC’s file system, in your notebook, in your WhatsApp, etc. You should centralize relevant information in one place, with a powerful full text search engine to retrieve it immediately.
-A Business Process Management Suite (BPMS) with Knowledge Management capabilities will provide these tools tightly integrated to your business processes.
+One of the worst ways to waste your time is to search for documents and files in your mail, in your PC’s file system, in your notebook, in your WhatsApp, etc. You should centralize relevant information in one place, with a powerful full-text search engine to retrieve it immediately.
+A Business Process Management Suite (BPMS) with Knowledge Management capabilities will provide these tools tightly integrated into your business processes.
 Document management features will allow you to identify the different versions of any document quickly and precisely.

-Example: You need to send a proposal to a customer, similar to one you sent 3 months ago.
+Example: You need to send a proposal to a customer, similar to the one you sent 3 months ago.
 You start searching for the previous one in the mail.
 Then you find it, but it is in PDF format so you can’t edit it.
-Finally you can’t find it on your PC’s… remember you changed the computer last month.
+Finally, you can’t find it on your PC’s… remember you changed the computer last month.
 You’ve lost several hours until you finally find it…. but you don’t even know if it’s the latest version.
 If you had that document in a centralized repository, as an attachment of the business opportunity process instance, you would have recovered it in seconds.
 You would have been much more productive.